britishredcrosssociety/nhs-capacity/README.md

 ## Overview
 An NHS Trust level view of current health system capacity.
 This differs from the upcoming Health Index that focuses on community needs and capacity.

+## Coverage
+The first version will only cover England.

 ## Navigation

 - **`app/`** hosts a self-contained R Shiny app.